OPERATING IN A LONG-TERM AND COMMITTED MANNER FOR SWEDEN

 Today, members of the fifth generation are leading the family’s activities.
 Like the generations before us, we are working on a long-term basis for the betterment of our country.
 Our base is Sweden, a nation situated in the far north of the world that needs strong international relations and a global perspective.

 We work to give Sweden’s researchers and companies a solid platform to compete effectively in a highly competitive global market.
 We have been entrusted with the governance and development of what earlier generations of our family have created and we consider this our mission.

-Jacob Wallenberg is Chairman of Investor AB, Vice Chairman of FAM AB and Patricia Industries, and Director on the boards of several Wallenberg Foundations.
-He is also actively involved in the telecommunications industry, and the power and automation technology industry as Vice chairman of Ericsson and ABB.
+Jacob Wallenberg is Chair of Investor AB, Vice Chair of FAM AB and Patricia Industries, and Director on the boards of several Wallenberg Foundations.
+He is also actively involved in the telecommunications industry, and the power and automation technology industry as Vice chair of Ericsson and ABB.
 Jacob holds an MBA degree from the Wharton Business School at the University of Pennsylvania.

-Marcus Wallenberg is Chairman of FAM AB and Patricia Industries, and Vice chairman of Investor AB and the Knut and Alice Wallenberg Foundation.
-He is also involved in banking and finance, the defense industry and the pharmaceutical industry as Chairman of SEB and Saab AB, and as Director on AstraZeneca's board.
+Marcus Wallenberg is Chair of FAM AB and Patricia Industries, and Vice chair of Investor AB and the Knut and Alice Wallenberg Foundation.
+He is also involved in banking and finance, the defense industry and the pharmaceutical industry as Chair of SEB and Saab AB, and as Director on AstraZeneca's board.
 Marcus holds a Bachelor of Science degree in Foreign Service from Georgetown University.